-With a spacious area of 1,000m2, the Factory is a brand new contemporary art center.
+With a spacious area of 1,000m2, the Factory is one of Saigon’s most happening contemporary art centers.
 Besides the open space for art exhibitions, it also features reading zones, teamwork rooms, and coffee areas.
-Its opening exhibition, Technophobe, featured exciting art forms such as 3D printing, video holograms and audiovisual performances.
+Its opening exhibition, Technophobe, featured exciting art forms such as 3D printing, video holograms, and audiovisual performances.
 Looking for avant-garde and new media art?
 Drop by the Factory.

 FCAC, 15 Nguyen Uu Di Street, Thao Dien Ward, District 2, Ho Chi Minh City

-Though more modest in space compared to others, Zero Station is an eclectic concept with many endeavors for the arts.
-Founded by artist and writer Nguyen Huy Nhu, it has long been the place for art conferences, seminars and artists’ talk, as well as art performances and exhibitions.
+Though more modest in space compared to others, Zero Station is an eclectic concept with many endeavors.
+Founded by artist and writer Nguyen Huy Nhu, it has long been the place for art conferences, seminars, as well as art performances and exhibitions.
 ‘How to turn Fantasy into Reality?’ is the question, and Zero Station aims to spark conversations between artists everywhere in the world.

 Zero Station, 43 Street , Lam Van Ben, Binh Thuan Ward, District 7, Ho Chi Minh City